erlerobot/erle_gitbook_networking/practice/general_networking.md

 ####Question 1

-Display network information for your workstation:
+This question consist on displaying network information for your workstation.
+You can read more in *6.2 Network configuration commands*:

 ---

-Display IP address.
+Introduce the command necessary to display the IP address.
+If you don't know the solution feel free to press solution to see the right answer:

 ```js
 var IP_address =